E-MAIL Tony@lathes.co.uk

 Continuing the Rollo tradition of unconventional design, the round-bed lathe was also available in a very much simpler form as a plain-turning version fitted with a "geared headstock", an arrangement quite unlike anything seen before (or since) on such a small lathe.
 The head had just a single-stage reduction and only one spindle speed.
 In turn, the same headstock assembly was also used on a lathe with a conventional V-edged, flat-top bed with the option of a hand-cranked drive instead of the electric motor and V-belt pulley (hand drive was also used on the unusual Verschoyle and 'Damaco 5' lathes, although the height of the headstock on the Elf, and the adjustable handle, allowed the lathe to be mounted anywhere on a bench instead of having to overlap the edge as with the other makes).
 However, unlike the motor-driven Elf, which had the larger of the two gears gear on the spindle driven from a small gear on the pulley input shaft, the hand-driven model (in order to obtain a reasonable top speed) had the arrangement reversed in a manner not dissimilar to that employed on old-fashioned hand-turned bench grinders.

-In the absence of tumble reverse (always difficult to engineer on a very small lathe), a simple dog-clutch was fitted to the headstock-end ofthe leadscrew, engaged by a lever topped with a red knob..
+In the absence of tumble reverse (always difficult to engineer on a very small lathe), a simple dog-clutch was fitted to the headstock-end ofthe leadscrew, engaged by a lever topped with a round knob..

 If you have an Elf lathe of any type the writer would be pleased to hear from you..

 The hub gear was neatly engineered into the lathe's drive system.
-Note the serrated-rim plastic handle to operate the leadscrew dog
+Note the serrated-rim plastic handle to operate the leadscrew dog clutch

 A 2.25" centre height plain-turning (no screwcutting) round-bed Rollo Elf with a single-speed geared headstock.